Igalia/phpreport/docs/user/clients-management.rst

 some project you won't be allowed to delete it.
 You have to remove the existing assignations from projects or tasks to this client and try the deletion later.

-Sector creation, edition and deletion
+Create, edit and delete sectors
 =====================================

 In the *Clients management* screen you will also be able to maintain a list of